ReturnHelper/return-request-api-docs/source/return_user_api.rst

 This API is for getting **RETURN** service types only.
 For resend service types please check :ref:`method-getAvailableShipmentServiceType`.

-Get service type fee list by fromCountry and fromPostalCode.
+Get service type fee list by fromCountry/ region and fromPostalCode.
 Responses are sorted by shipping fee in ascending order.
 To get the lowest fee service type, please set ``limit=1``.

 ::